 Ingredient substitutions

-BUT you could use mixed berries in place of the diced peaches.
+You could use mixed berries in place of the diced peaches.
 I know that this works perfectly because it has been tried and tested.
+You could try this with frozen peaches, but I find it does not have the same amount of deliciousness.
+I have not made it with canned peaches, but because these are already softened, I would not recommend this swap.

 How to pick ripe peaches